Michel Bercovier

-Michel Bercovier (מישל ברקוביאר; born: 10 September 1941) is a French-Israeli Professor (Emeritus) of Scientific Computing and Computer Aided Design (CAD) in The Rachel and Selim Benin School of Computer Science and Engineering at the Hebrew University of Jerusalem.
+Michel Bercovier (מישל ברקוביאר; born: 10 September 1941) is a French-Israeli professor (emeritus) of Scientific Computing and Computer Aided Design (CAD) in The Rachel and Selim Benin School of Computer Science and Engineering at the Hebrew University of Jerusalem.
 Bercovier is also the head of the School of Computer Science at the Hadassah Academic College, Jerusalem.

 Early life and education

 Michel Bercovier was born in Lyon, France.
-He received his B.Sc in Mathematics from Paris University in 1964.
+He received his BSc in mathematics from Paris University in 1964.
 He was from 1964 to 1965 vice president of Union of French Jewish Students and co-principal editor of its magazine Kadima.

 During the years 1965-67 he served in the French Army.
 He earned his D. Es Sc. in 1976 at the Faculté des Sciences de Rouen.
 Bercovier authored the thesis Régularisation duale des problèmes variationnels mixtes (Dual regularization of mixed variational problems), under the supervision of Jacques-Louis Lions.
 He belongs to the second generation of Lions' students.